-- O We see a high level of upside in a diversified set of opportunities within our portfolio of local equities. - O The fund currently has a relatively high equity hedge. - The fund holds long-duration South African government bonds due to the high real yields on offer. - O The fund also holds high-yielding, long-dated money market instruments.
+- O We see a high level of upside in a diversified set of opportunities within local and global equities. - O The fund has a high equity hedge. - O The fund holds long-duration South African government bonds due to the high real yields on offer. - O The fund also has high-yielding, long-dated money market instruments. - Our property exposure is concentrated in Dipula Income Fund, which is primarily a landlord for convenience retail properties.